Alicja Bachleda-Curuś: Acting career

 In 2012 Bachleda-Curuś starred as Eleanor of Austria, Queen of Poland in September Eleven 1683, and appeared in a lead role in The Girl Is in Trouble.

 Personal life

-On 7 October 2009 in Los Angeles, Bachleda-Curuś gave birth to Henry Tadeusz Farrell, her son with Irish actor Colin Farrell.
-Henry was baptized on 29 December 2009 in the Roman Catholic Church of the Visitation of the Blessed Virgin Mary in Kraków.
+On 7 October 2009 in Los Angeles, Bachleda-Curuś gave birth to her son Henry with Irish actor Colin Farrell.
+He was baptized on 29 December 2009 in the Roman Catholic Church of the Visitation of the Blessed Virgin Mary in Kraków.
 It was reported on 15 October 2010 that Farrell and Bachleda-Curuś had separated.